Mission: To offer mentored research training that allows students to expand their knowledge and enlighten their career choices.

 UM Scholars is a mentored educational program that connects students from UMB and UMCP to faculty mentors at the opposite campus to work on research projects designed to expand students’ knowledge and enlighten students about career choices.
 Conducted over 10-week terms, the structured projects tap into the complementary strengths of UMB and UMCP.
 Since its start in 2012 with just two students, the highly competitive program has grown year after year, and to date more than 200 students have participated.

-The program offers research placements for UMCP STEM-focused undergraduates to work with UMB’s top medical school faculty, and introduced assignments for undergraduates to work with researchers at UMB’s schools of nursing and pharmacy.
-In 2016, the program expanded to engage UMB students from law, social work, nursing, pharmacy, and medicine in resarch programs at College Park in areas as diverse as bioengineering, public health and behavioral and social sciences.
+The program offers research placements for UMCP STEM-focused undergraduates to work with UMB’s top medical school faculty, and introduced assignments for undergraduates to work with researchers at UMB’s schools of nursing, pharmacy, and social work.
+In 2016, the program expanded to engage UMB students from law, social work, nursing, pharmacy, and medicine in research programs at College Park in areas as diverse as bioengineering, public health and behavioral and social sciences.

-The University of Maryland Strategic Partnership: MPowering the State has provided funding for up to 15 student/faculty-mentored research experiences at the University of Maryland, College Park (UMCP) for Summer 2022.
-Diverse projects will be offered and announced in January 2022.
-See link to the 2021 summer list of projects in the catalog below.
+The University of Maryland Strategic Partnership: MPowering the State has provided funding for multiple student/faculty-mentored research experiences at the University of Maryland, College Park (UMCP) for Summer 2023.
 Some projects may support two students, depending on response and interest.

 - MPower provides the funding for the program.

 - UMB students receive $6,000 in three installments for the 400-hour project conducted over a ten-week period commencing on or about May 30, and ending in early August.
 The specific dates and times are to be mutually defined and agreed upon by the student and mentor.

 - Student payment arrangements are handled by the UMB Financial Services Office/Student Accounting.